Clintonidahosa/HackBio/ML training of TCGA_LUAD data in python.md

 # Perform the outer merge with metadata
 merged_data = pd.merge(modified_data, metadata, on='barcode', how='outer')
 print("Outer Merge Result:\n", merged_data.head())

-# Save the merged DataFrame to CSV on the desktop
-merged_data.to_csv('C:/Users/DELL/Desktop/merged_data.csv', index=False)
-print("Merged data saved as merged_data.csv on Desktop.")

 # Feature selection and classification
 # Convert categorical data using one-hot encoding and select the target column